skoldborg/ai-agent/README.md

 ## RAG

 The movie search uses a vector DB on Upstash.
-I use to experiment with RAG.
+I use it to experiment with RAG.
 It requires environment variables for a vector DB to function properly.
 Before running it the first time you need to generate the vector data by running: